Structural Sign Herdability in Temporally Switching Networks with Fixed Topology: NOTATION AND BACKGROUND

 \subsection{Linear Temporally Switching systems}

-A temporal network is an ordered sequence of $i = 1, \dots,p $ separate networks on the same set of $n$ nodes, with each such `snapshot' $i$ characterized by a (weighted) adjacency matrix $\mathcal{A}_i$ for a duration $\Delta t_i=[t_{i}-t_{i-1})$.
-In each snapshot, the system is governed by the linear time-invariant dynamics
+A temporal network consists of an ordered sequence of \(p\) network snapshots defined over the same set of \(n\) nodes.
+Each snapshot \(i\) is represented by a weighted adjacency matrix \(\mathcal{A}_i\) over the interval \(T_i=[t_i-t_{i-1})\), and evolves according to